RD&E Program for control, eradication and preparedness for Vegetable Leafminer – 2017 – 2020

 Interactive tool to map key areas most at risk of VLM cesar has created an interactive tool to map key areas of Australia most at risk of VLM.
 Click on the image below to access the tool.

-The strategic levy investment project RD&E program for control, eradication and preparedness for Vegetable leafminer (MT16004) is a part of the Hort Innovation Vegetable and Nursery Funds.
-This project has been funded by Hort Innovation, using the vegetable and nursery research and development levies and contributions from the Australian Government.
+The strategic levy investment project RD&E program for control, eradication and preparedness for Vegetable Leafminer (MT16004) is part of the Hort Innovation Vegetable, Nursery, Melon, and Potato Funds.
+This project has been funded by Hort Innovation using the vegetable, nursery, melon, and potato research and development levies and contributions from the Australian Government.
 Hort Innovation is the grower-owned, not-for-profit research and development corporation for Australian horticulture.